All Products

 • Information theft: Worms that aim to steal information compress data on compromised servers and send the compressed data to attackers.
 This may cause data breaches and resource abuse.

-• Regulatory control: When worms spread over a network, worms send a large number of packets.
+• Regulatory control: When worms spread over a network, they send a large number of packets.
 This may trigger regulatory control on IP addresses, which results in service interruption.
 For example, IP addresses may be blocked.

 • Economic or data loss: Ransomware worms encrypt files on compromised servers for ransom, which can cause economic or data loss.

-Case: DDG worm
+Case study: DDG worm

-DDG is an active worm that spreads by exploiting Redis vulnerabilities and by launching brute-force attacks.
+DDG is an active worm that spreads by exploiting Redis vulnerabilities and launching brute-force attacks.
 Compromised servers are added to a botnet to mine cryptocurrency.

 • Servers that use weak SSH passwords